Downtown Hays continues redevelopment

 The interest of a private developer in downtown Hays in 2000 sparked the creation of the private, nonprofit Downtown Hays Development Corp.
 The DHDC, with an all-volunteer board, purchased six downtown buildings through a private fundraising campaign.

 Plainville entrepreneur Chuck Comeau, owner of C.S.
-Post Co.
-Hays, will take title to the buildings as he restores them.
+Post Co., Hays, has taken title to the buildings to restore them.
 Comeau has purchased 10 other buildings, forming the nucleus of the project to restore historical buildings and recruit new retail, restaurant and entertainment establishments.

 Hays' early commercial district was parallel to the railroad tracks on what now is Ninth and 10th streets.
 What now is Main Street was named Chestnut Street.
 That became the inspiration for the "Chestnut Street District," the name of the area.